Isode’s Draft, Review & Release SolutionFor Military Messaging

 Utility for non-Military applications

 The message release controls are important for Military Messaging, but could be applied in organizations that wish to control external release of messages and not allow general sending external messages.

-The review processes seem to have general utility in message preparation and review.
-This could be a useful capability for document review procedures; which Isode plans to support in Harrier.
+The compose for review processes seem to have general utility in message preparation and review., which could be used in any setting.